General meaning

 Breaking too quickly out of fear of exploring choices in depth.

-In its shadow, this combination can push to cut everything as soon as faced with a complex decision, as if the Scythe serves to flee from reflection.
+In its shadow, this combination can drive one to cut everything as soon as faced with a complex decision, as if the Scythe serves to escape from reflection.
 One risks multiplying breaks, halts, and renunciations without ever fully pursuing a path.
-The danger is to confuse freedom with a systematic refusal to truly commit.
+The danger lies in confusing freedom with a systematic refusal to truly commit.

 Calibration questions